 - Prescription antihistamines are best taken on an empty stomach.

 As people get older, taking medication seems to become a way of life.
 According to dailycaring.com, studies have shown that about 87% of seniors take at least one prescription drug, while 36% take 5 or more, and another 38% take over the counter medication.

-With such a high percentage of seniors on medications, it is important to take measures to manage their prescriptions.
+With such a high percentage of older people on medications, it is important to take measures to manage their prescriptions.
 Here are a few tips from dailycaring.com for elderly medication management options: